Treating essential tremor

 Discuss these risks with your surgeon before deciding whether to have the procedure.

-In the research that NICE looked at, side effects were relatively rare.
+In the research NICE looked at, side effects were relatively rare.
 More recent research has also concluded that deep brain stimulation is a relatively safe procedure.
 Certain side effects can be eliminated by adjusting the level of stimulation produced by the pulse generator.

 A thalamotomy involves making a small hole in the thalamus, which is the same area of the brain targeted for deep brain stimulation.
 The procedure has been shown to be effective in improving tremor.